setrar/Jazzkell/examples/README.md

 ### :a: Running while using the `Jazzkell` Source Code

-:bulb: Make sure you run `ghci` from the project root directory
+:bulb: Make sure you run `ghci` from the project root directory where the file `Jazzkell.lhs` is located

 You can run 4 individual examples by loading them using their filenames in `ghci`